-The importance of professional development and growth in the clinical aspect of a radiography program cannot be understated.
-As the student progresses, they realize that attitude, work ethic, integrity and the display of genuine compassion for the patient is of utmost importance in order to deliver consistent good health care.
-The purpose of this evaluation is to help the student graduate with sound clinical skills including professionalism, radiation safety and communication.
-The student will be graded in the following areas by the faculty and staff.
-The total score is 100 points and passing grade is 80% and will be documented in the Clinical Practicum 4-6 as a Pass/Fail grade.

-Areas of Student Measurement in Clinical Performance Value 4 th 5 th 6 th Pts Sem Sen n Ser n 1.
+Student Name: BLS C PR Expira ation Date Class of: 2027 Clinical Education Practicum Evaluation Justification: The importance of professional development and gro program cannot be understated.
+As the student progresses, they realize that attitude, work ethic, integrity and patient is of utmost importance in order to deliver consistent good health care.
+The purpose of this evaluation is to help t he student gi raduate with sound clinical skills including professionalism, radiation safety and communication.
+1 : 000/ The student will be graded in the following areas by the faculty and staff.
+CEPE 4, 5 & 6 the total score is 10 - eh Areas of Student Measurement in Clinical Performance Value 4 th 5 th 6 th Pts Sem Sem Sem 1.
 Attendance: Sick Call Out First 2=10pts; 3 rd =8pts; 4 th =6pts; 5 th =4pts; 6 th &over= 0pts 10 2.
 Lateness 10 First 2= 10pts; 3 rd =8pts; 4 th =7pts; 5 th =6pts; 6 th =4pts; over 6=0 pts 3.
 Clinical Time Participation: 10 10pts=no time owed; 5pts=made up time owed during semester; Opts= did not make up all time owed for the semester 4.
 Dress Code: Appearance; ID badges; uniform; personal hygiene; markers 5 5.
-Equipment Manipulation/Room Preparation: preparedness; mastery of equipment; making 10 accurate & logical modifications for equipment usage when patient status changes, i.e. trauma, pathology prioritizing imaging tasks; cleanliness of work area, preparing rooms 6.
-Communication Skills/Participation: good listener; interaction with all staff (interpreting 10 and follow through of what was asked; CCE/OR process (-3pts.); no-call/no-show, etc.); team player; ability to work independently, consistently, & effectively; 7.
-Patient Interaction: demonstrates respect for patient's cultural diversities; responds to 10 patient's concerns and questions; provides a courteous patient discharge from area; respect for confidentiality (HIPAA); proper behavior in a patient's presence 8.
-Demonstrates professional development and growth: 15 critically thinks/analyzes during challenging situations; displays calmness in stressful situations; maintains a positive attitude towards the learning process; pleasant demeanor; respect for others not completing required # of semester CCE evaluations (- 2pts) 9.
-Proper Documentation: logging of exams, Monthly forms (pinks), Initials on Requisition, 5 Observation sheet, competency evaluations.
-10. Demonstrates Clinical Skill Growth: timely completion of semester CCE's or reduction 15 in CEPE grade; shows initiative and knowledge of passing evaluations that have a I 3 37 I 45 I 51 progressive level of difficulty Situations that prevent the student from completing the program's evaluation schedule will . / / / be adjusted at the programs discretion: 15pt=all sem. cce's; 13pt=missing 1-2 sem.cce's; C 5 · / [ C 10/ T 8 / 11pt=missing 3-4 of sem.cce's; 9pt=missing 5-6 of sem.cce's; 5pt=missing 7-10 of sem.cce's $/ \perp$ / / 0pt=missing 10+ of sem. cce's / / / Mandatory OR Observations: not completing a minimum of 2 OR Obs. by the end of 3 rd / / sem. and 4 OR's with 1 C-arm eval by end of 4 th sem. will result in -3pts . in this section / / 69 grade even if you have completed the required # of semester evaluations T1 / 4 2 Tl 51 Tl /
+Equipment Manipulation/Room Preparation: preparedness; mastery of equipment; 10 making accurate & logical modifications for equipment usage when patient status changes, i.e. trauma, pathology prioritizing imaging tasks; cleanliness of work area, preparing rooms 6.
+Communication Skills/Participation: good listener; interaction with all staff (interpreting 10 and follow through of what was asked; CCE/OR process; no-call/no-show, etc.); team 10 player; ability to work independently, consistently, & effectively; 7.
+Patient Interaction : demonstrates respect for patient's cultural diversities; responds to 10 patient's concerns and questions; provides a courteous patient discharge from area; respect 10 for confidentiality (HIPAA); proper behavior in a patient's presence 8.
+Demonstrates professional development and growth: 15 critically thinks/analyzes during challenging situations; displays calmness in stressful 13 situations; maintains a positive attitude towards the learning process; pleasant demeanor; respect for others; not completing required # of semester CCE evaluations 9.
+Proper Documentation : logging of exams, Monthly forms (pinks), Initials on Requisition, 5 Observation sheet, competency evaluations.
+10. Demonstrates Clinical Skill Growth: timely completion of semester CCE's or reduction 15 in CEPE grade; shows initiative and knowledge of passing evaluations that have a 13 I 37 I 45 I 51 progressive level of difficulty 1 37 1 43 1 31 Situations that prevent the student from completing the program's evaluation schedule will be adjusted at the program's discretion: 15pt=all sem. cce's; 13pt=missing 1-2 sem.cce's; C = 5 C = 10 T 8 11pt=missing 3-4 of sem.cce's; 9pt=missing 5-6 of sem.cce's; 5pt=missing 7-10 of sem.cce's Opt=missing 10+ of sem. cce's / / Mandatory OR Observations: not completing a minimum of 2 OR Obs. by the end of 3 rd sem. and 4 OR's with 1 C-arm eval by end of 4 th sem. will result in -3pts . in this section / / / grade even if you have completed the required # of semester evaluations / 1 1/ / grade even if you have completed the required if of semester evaluations T1 / 42 $T_1 / 51$ Tl /69 Total OR end of sem 4 and sem 6 OR 4/1 11 / 13/2 Final Grade=Average of 6 semesters Total pt Student Initials Clinical Coordinator Initials Date of review by Clinical Coordinator and Student

-OR 4/1 10/2

-Final Grade=Average of 6 semesters Total pt

-Student Initials ρt

-Clinical Coordinator Initials

-Date of review by Clinical Coordinator and Student